ORQ: Complex Analytics on Private Data with Strong Security Guarantees: Experimental evaluation

 \subsection{Performance on complex analytics}

 In this experiment, we run \ours at Scale Factor 1 (SF1) on the full workload, which includes queries of varying complexity.
 Queries like Q5, Q7, Q8, Q9 and Q21 are expensive, involving 4-7 joins each, with Q21 also performing a self-join on the largest input table, \verb|LineItem|.
 Other queries include multiple filters, semi-joins, outer joins, group-by aggregations, distinct, and order-by operations, covering a wide range of query patterns.
-Q6 is the least expensive query, as it does not require sorting.
+Q6 is the least expensive query, as it does not require sorting. \tocsCam{We observe than the fixed version of Mal-HM \cite{cryptoeprint:2026/1152} has an overhead of $\approx2\times$ on some queries at Scale Factor 1, primarily due to the additional malicious checks in sorting, but is up to $\approx3\times$ faster in other cases, due to the better resource utilization of batched malicious checks.
+Our results here correspond to the \texttt{custom} protocol in that paper.}

 Figure~\ref{fig:sf1-comparison} shows the end-to-end times in \texttt{LAN} and \texttt{WAN} and summarizes the result statistics.
 Overall, \ours computes complex multi-way join queries on millions of input rows in a few minutes.
 The most expensive query, Q21, calls the sorting operator 12 times and, under malicious security, completes in $42$ minutes over \texttt{LAN}.
 In the same setting, \ours executes all other queries from prior work in under $10$ minutes.
 Our results also demonstrate the effectiveness of \ours's vectorization and message batching.
-In the \texttt{WAN} environment, we see $1.2\times$-$6.9\times$ higher execution times for a $75\times$ higher RTT.
+In the \texttt{WAN} environment, we see $1.2\times$-$6.9\times$ higher execution times for a $75\times$ higher~RTT.